dylancunliffe/dylancunliffe.github.io/_posts/2025-12-01-telemetry-pcb.md

 * **Differential Routing:** Routed `CAN_H` and `CAN_L` as a tightly coupled differential pair with length matching to ensure synchronization.

 #### **3. RF & Signal Integrity**
 For the GNSS (GPS) module, the signal path from the module to the SMA connector required careful attention.
-I routed the RF trace away from the noisy switching power supply and ensured a continuous ground plane reference on the layer beneath to maintain characteristic impedance.
+I routed the RF trace away from the noisy switching power supply and ensured a continuous ground plane reference on the layer beneath to maintain the necessary impedance.

-I also utilized **System Partitioning** for the thermal sensors.
+I also integrated **external connectors** for the thermal sensors.
 Instead of relying solely on onboard sensors, I designed external I2C interfaces with local power and pull-ups, allowing the unit to monitor remote vehicle components (like battery cells) rather than just PCB ambient temperature.
+Additionally, there is an onboard thermistor to monitor the board temperature under operation located right next to the MCU and power area.

 ![PCB Zoning Strategy](/assets/img/Gemini_Generated_Image_v5elc5v5elc5v5el.png)
 *Figure 3: PCB Layout highlighting the strict zoning of Analog, Digital, and Power domains.*